Ezku/ezku.github.io/README.md

 - Spearheaded a corporate-endorsed open source code sharing effort to reduce repeated effort and improve company profile internally
 - Was responsible for an in-house application boilerplate used in a multitude of different projects

-- Zend Framework
-- Doctrine ORM
-- PHPUnit
-- jQuery
+Zend Framework, Doctrine ORM, PHPUnit, jQuery

 ### Studies